To enable in-app purchases, you need to understand three key concepts:

 You already have your own purchase handling infrastructure and want to keep using it.
 Note that the observer mode has its limitations in Adapty.
 See the article.

-Get the paywall: Get the paywall from Adapty.
+Get the flow: Get it from Adapty.

 Have questions or running into issues?
 Check out our support forum where you can find answers to common questions or ask your own.
 Our team and community are here to help!